Brain Tumor: What to Expect During an Acoustic Neuroma Surgery

-- Brain Tumor: Our Acoustic Neuroma Story (part 1)
+- (Part 1) Brain Tumor: Diagnosed with an Acoustic Neuroma

-Our world was turned upside down when my husband learned that his MRI showed he had a golf-ball sized brain tumor behind his left ear, resting on his brain stem.
-This brain tumor, commonly known as an acoustic neuroma, turned his life upside down.
-Th
+When my husband learned that his MRI showed he had a golf-ball sized brain tumor behind his left ear, our world turned upside down.
+This brain tumor, an acoustic neuroma, was diagnosed before the tumor caused critical damage.

-- Understanding the Diagnosis: Our Acoustic Neuroma St...
+- (Part 2) Diagnosis: Our Acoustic Neuroma Story

 At a hospital you are reduced from being an actor in your loved one's affairs to being a mere audience member, seated in the back row, so that even though you want to see the entire stage of your beloved's suffering, you only catch the end notes.
 And worse yet, before the play is over you are asked to leave because you didn't arrive with the right ticket.

 Intensive care isn't like they show on television.
 My husband's bed was in a joined room separated by a thin curtain.
 My husband emerged from surgery confused and in great pain.
 His throat gurgled and his tongue swollen, his suffering was a shock to me.
-His head was bandaged with thick white gauze, but I could see the blood that had flown into his ears and dried on his neck, and I could still smell the special antiseptic they had given him from the morning before, at 6 a.m.
-When he had traded his funny ha-ha pajama pants for a surgical gown.
+His head was bandaged with thick white gauze, but I could see the blood that had flown into his ears and dried on his neck, and I could still smell the special antiseptic they had given him from the morning before, at 6 am when he had traded his funny ha-ha pajama pants for a surgical gown.
 I had helped wipe his shoulders and back with a giant antiseptic towlette that had a peculiar nose-pinching odor.
 It took me several days to piece together the smell memory that it evoked.
 If it were a perfume, it would be sold under the label Eu de Lysol Disinfectant Concentrate.
 Seventeen hours later I could still smell the antiseptic on his face, and as I gently kissed his chin, I could taste it on my tongue.
-I religiously applied the antiseptic cleanser that was attached to every wall in the intensive care unit to my hands every time I walked into his room.
+Every time I walked into his room, I religiously applied the antiseptic cleanser to my hands that was in dispensers on the walls and outside the doors.

 But wait a minute.
 Hold on there pardner.
 Did he just say that he was going to stick a tube into my husband's skull, just in case?

 For an infintismally small portion of the population, the doctors and nursing staff that work in the surgical preoperative care, this was normal, if not mundane.
-After the papers were signed the anesthesiologist had already given Nathan a powerful sedative and before I could say goodbye, his eyes began to gloss over and I knew he couldn't see me as they rolled him down the hall into a forbidden corridor.
+After the papers were signed, the anesthesiologist had already given Nathan a powerful sedative.
+Before I could say goodbye, his eyes began to gloss over and I knew he couldn't see me as they rolled him down the hall into a forbidden corridor.

 As they rolled my husband away, the nurse smiled at me and said in a reassuring voice, “don't worry, it's a long surgery, but you can call into the operating room to the nurse there anytime you would like to get an update.”
 Then I was given a floor and an address where I was to sign in and wait for further news about the surgery.